Mixar-AI/sde-assignment-2025/README.txt

   ✏️  cli.py                    - Command-line interface

 Reference materials:
-  📚  reference/metrics_spec.md        - Exact metric formulas
+  📚  reference/metrics_spec.md        - Exact metric formulas with Python examples
-  📚  reference/metrics_example.py     - Metric implementation example
-  📚  reference/cli_examples.txt       - Expected CLI behavior
-  📚  reference/threading_guide.md     - Threading best practices

 PART 3 - BLENDER ADD-ON (35 points, 6-8 hours)
 -----------------------------------------------
-Files you'll implement:
+⚠️  NO STARTER CODE PROVIDED - Build from scratch

+Part 3 tests your ability to create production tools independently.
+You will create a complete Blender add-on that:
+  ✏️  Integrates with Blender 4.2+
+  ✏️  Calls your C++ unwrapping engine via Python bindings ✏️  Provides UI for parameter control
+  ✏️  Implements caching system
+  ✏️  Supports batch processing
+  ✏️  Includes seam editing tools

+See ASSIGNMENT.md lines 142-193 for complete requirements.
+This differentiates senior engineers who can architect solutions independently.

+You will create files like:
-  ✏️  __init__.py               - Add-on registration
+  - __init__.py (add-on registration with bl_info)
-  ✏️  operators.py              - Unwrap, batch, seam operators
+  - operators.py (unwrap, batch, seam operators)
-  ✏️  panels.py                 - UI panel
+  - panels.py (UI panel in 3D viewport)
-  ✏️  core/cache.py             - Caching system

-Reference materials:
-  📚  reference/implementation_guide.md      - Complete guide
-  📚  reference/ui_mockup.png                - UI design
-  📚  reference/cache_example.py             - Caching example
-  📚  reference/direct_mesh_extraction.py    - Mesh data extraction
+  - core/cache.py (caching system)
+  - Any other files you need for your architecture

 ================================================================================
 DEPENDENCIES